Darriskumar/Task1-Prediction-using-Supervised-ML--Spark-Foundation/README.md

 The model is used to predict the scores for the test data, and the predicted scores are stored in 'y_predict' with regressor.predict(x_test).

-The model is used to predict the scores for the test data, and the predicted scores are stored in 'y_predict' with regressor.predict(x_test).